Nonribosomal peptide: Biosynthesis

 Nonribosomal peptides are synthesized by one or more specialized nonribosomal peptide-synthetase (NRPS) enzymes.
 The NRPS genes for a certain peptide are usually organized in one operon in bacteria and in gene clusters in eukaryotes.
 However, the first fungal NRP discovered, ciclosporin, is synthesized by a single 1.6MDa NRPS.
 The enzymes are organized in modules that are responsible for the introduction of one additional amino acid.
 Each module consists of several domains with defined functions, separated by short spacer regions of about 15 amino acids.

 The biosynthesis of nonribosomal peptides shares characteristics with the polyketide and fatty acid biosynthesis.
 Due to these structural and mechanistic similarities, some nonribosomal peptide synthetases contain polyketide synthase modules for the insertion of acetate or propionate-derived subunits into the peptide chain.

+The huge NRPSs containing several modules are called "type I".
+Those existing as separate enzymes (as well as a separate peptidyl carrier protein) are called "type II".
+As many as 10% of bacterial NRPS are type II.

-Note that as many as 10% percent of bacterial NRPS are not laid out as large modular proteins, but as separate enzymes.
-Some NRPS modules deviate from the standard domain structure, and some extra domains have been described.
+Some (type I) NRPS modules deviate from the standard domain structure, and some extra domains have been described.
 There are also NRPS enzymes that serve as a scaffold for other modifications to the substrate to incorporate unusual amino acids.

 Modules

-The order of modules and domains of a complete nonribosomal peptide synthetase is as follows:
+The order of modules and domains of a complete type I nonribosomal peptide synthetase is as follows: